twbs/bootstrap/README.md

 - Ask and explore [our GitHub Discussions](https://github.com/twbs/bootstrap/discussions).
 - Chat with fellow Bootstrappers in IRC.
 On the `irc.libera.chat` server, in the `#bootstrap` channel.
 - Implementation help may be found at Stack Overflow (tagged [`bootstrap-5`](https://stackoverflow.com/questions/tagged/bootstrap-5)).
+- Help and support can also be found on our [Discord server](https://discord.gg/aX8vnuFbZS).
 - Developers should use the keyword `bootstrap` on packages which modify or add to the functionality of Bootstrap when distributing through [npm](https://www.npmjs.com/browse/keyword/bootstrap) or similar delivery mechanisms for maximum discoverability.